Learning about your MS

 Learning that you have MS is a difficult day for anyone.

-Once you’ve finally got the correct diagnosis, one question becomes quite clear to every patient: do I keep digging in order to find out everything that could happen to me, or just take each day at a time and deal with whatever comes my way?
+Once you’ve finally gotten the correct diagnosis, one question becomes quite clear to every patient: do I keep digging in order to find out everything that could happen to me or just take each day at a time and deal with whatever comes my way?
+For me the answer to the question is clear: the more information I can gather, the better.

-But, we have to deal with the fact that there are many sources of information that cannot be trusted at all and as MS is different for everyone, you never really know for sure which symptoms you may have in the future.
+But there are many sources of information that can’t be trusted at all, and, as MS is different for everyone, you never really know for sure which symptoms you may have in the future.
+That’s why it’s important to choose your information sources wisely.

 When it comes to MS research and studies, paying attention to what work is being done to treat MS is great.
 But try not to become obsessed with constantly checking in on these things, because it can begin to consume your life.
 The most useful thing you can do is live day to day.
 Any promising news will always be announced by trusted websites when the time comes.
-And some websites may give us false hope so it’s better to keep both feet grounded in reality.
-Maybe this is a conservative vision, but I believe, when it comes to health this helps keep focused on living your best life today rather than expecting something drastic to change in the future.
+And some websites may give us false hope, so it’s better to keep both feet grounded in reality.
+Maybe this is a conservative vision, but I believe, when it comes to health, this helps to keep you focused on living your best life today rather than expecting something drastic to change in the future.

 Barbara

-I would advise anyone newly diagnosed to start with the trusted websites, such as the MS Society, Shift-MS and the MS Trust.
+I would advise anyone newly diagnosed to start with the trusted websites, such as the MS Society, Shift-MS, and the MS Trust.
 Aside from a vast array of fact-checked information, they also signpost to interesting blogs and further resources.
 Perhaps explore social media and find a niche you are comfortable with.
 Whatever you are going through, you can be sure someone has gone through it before and will have a wealth of experience and information they are more than willing to share.